rkulla/vimogen/README.md

 the plugins from vim.org are mirrored on https://github.com/vim-scripts so find it on there and put the remote repository URL into ~/.pathogen_repos.

+Q: What is this $HOME/.vimogen_repos file about?

+A: It is simply a text file that consists of git URLs to the Vim plugins you want to install.
+If you don't have any new plugins you wish to install, you can still use vimogen to update or uninstall your existing plugins as long as they were installed as Pathogen bundles.
+Vimogen will look in your bundle directory and generate a $HOME/.vimogen_repos for you the first time you run it.

 Q: What does zero-configuration mean?

 A: I mean it in the sense of not having to modify your vimrc file at all in